Aboudoc/Uniswap-v3/README.md

 ## About The Project

-This project shows how to interact with the main functions of Uniswap V2
+This project shows how to interact with the main functions of Uniswap V3 and derive the main equations used

 <p align="right">(<a href="#readme-top">back to top</a>)</p>